-Sexually transmitted diseases affect more than 2 million women every year.
+Sexually transmitted infections and diseases affect more than 2 million women every year.
 This number can only be tallied by the number of women who are treated or diagnosed with a sexually transmitted disease making the real number more than likely far greater than that 2 million.
-A sexually transmitted disease is not only hard on mom’s body, but the baby as well.
+A sexually transmitted disease is not only hard on mom’s body, but the baby's as well.

-Many women have little or no knowledge of their positive STD status until after they are pregnant.
-The normal testing that is prescribed during the weeks of gestation often include a series of tests for sexually transmitted diseases.
-The obstetrician will test for sexually transmitted diseases due to the fact that in some cases the infection may pass to the baby and possibly cause the fetus to be stillborn or self abort.
+Many women have little or no knowledge of their positive STI/STD status until after they are pregnant.
+The normal testing that is prescribed during the weeks of gestation often includes a series of tests for sexually transmitted diseases.
+The obstetrician will test for sexually transmitted diseases due to the fact that in some cases the infection may pass to the baby and possibly cause the fetus to be stillborn or self-abort.

-Depending on the sexually transmitted disease there are varying affects on baby.
+Depending on the sexually transmitted infection or disease there are varying effects on the baby.
 With syphilis, the infection can cross over from mom to baby and infect the baby with the disease.
 Syphilis can hinder the development of the fetus.
 Gonorrhea, Hepatitis B, Chlamydia, and Genital Herpes are contact infections.
-When the baby passes through the vaginal canal during the birthing process these diseases can be passed on to baby.
+When the baby passes through the vaginal canal during the birthing process these diseases can be passed on to the baby.
 The Human Immunodeficiency Virus (HIV) is the virus that causes AIDS.
-HIV can pass either through the placenta to baby or infect the baby during the birthing process.
+HIV can pass either through the placenta to the baby or infect the baby during the birthing process.

-For a mother-to-be, early onset labor, early water (membranes around baby) breakage and infection of the uterus may hinder the pregnancy.
+For a mother-to-be, early-onset labor, early water (membranes around the baby) breakage, and infection of the uterus may hinder the pregnancy.
 Moreover, if the sexually transmitted disease is left untreated it can lead to further health problems for mom.
-Untreated sexually transmitted diseases can progress to cervical cancer, pelvic cancers, chronic hepatitis, cirrhosis of the liver.
+Untreated sexually transmitted diseases can progress to cervical cancer, pelvic cancers, chronic hepatitis, or cirrhosis of the liver.

-The affects of an STD on baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis and cirrhosis of the liver, to name just a few.
+The effects of an STD on a baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis, and cirrhosis of the liver, to name just a few.

-Luckily for mom, if the sexually transmitted disease is caused by a bacteria, an antibiotic can be given during the pregnancy clearing up the infection and helping to prevent any harmful effects on baby either in-utero or during the birthing process.
+Luckily for mom, if the sexually transmitted disease is caused by bacteria, an antibiotic can be given during the pregnancy to clear up the infection and help to prevent any harmful effects on the baby either in-utero or during the birthing process.

-If the sexually transmitted disease is viral in cause, such as HIV or genital herpes, the virus cannot be cured.
-Pregnant women can, however receive treatment for HIV during pregnancy and this treatment will greatly reduce the chances of baby being born with HIV.
-If a genital herpes outbreak occurs during the time of birth, a cesarean section (C-section) will often be performed in order to reduce the risk of passing the infection on to baby.
+If the sexually transmitted disease is viral, such as HIV or genital herpes, the virus cannot be cured.
+Pregnant women can however receive treatment for HIV during pregnancy and this treatment will greatly reduce the chances of the baby being born with HIV.
+If a genital herpes outbreak occurs during the time of birth, a cesarean section (C-section) will often be performed in order to reduce the risk of passing the infection on to the baby.

 Reducing the chances of contracting an STD is the best choice for all women of child-bearing age.
 The use of condoms or the maintenance of a monogamous relationship will often lessen the chances of contracting an STD.